 The money that we raise from fines is used to purchase additional materials (books, CDs, etc.) or equipment (DVD players, etc.) for the library’s users.

 - Why did you charge me for losing my campus card?

 - Your campus card is your responsibility as a University of Surrey student.
 When this card is lost, you are liable to pay for the cost of a replacement.
-The reason why we charge for replacing lost cards is because of the costs involved when producing a new one (the card itself, the equipment to produce it, and staff time to amend your record).
-If your card is stolen, rather than misplaced, we are happy to re-issue at no additional cost if you can produce a crime number and police statement.
+We charge for replacing a lost card because of the cost involved when producing a new one (the card itself, the equipment to produce it, and staff time to amend your record).
+If your card is stolen rather than misplaced, we are happy to re-issue at no additional cost if you can produce a crime number and police statement.
 Your card will also be replaced if it is damaged through normal wear and tear.
 Please see our web pages for further information on replacing a campus card.

 - Why did you charge me for losing a book?

-- You are responsible for any books borrowed on your library account, so when books are reported as lost, you are liable to pay for the cost of a replacement.
-To calculate this cost, we charge you for the cover price of the book plus an administration fee to cover the staff time taken to order, process and prepare replacement items for the shelves.
+- You are responsible for any books borrowed on your library account, so when books are reported as lost, you are liable to pay for the cost of a replacement which is £70 per item.

 - Why do you charge for photocopying?

 As you would expect, we need to recoup the costs associated with providing a photocopying service (machines, paper, toner, etc.).
 We review the cost of photocopying from time to time and adjust it in light of the rates charged by other local suppliers.

 Remember that the copying facilities in the Library are of a higher quality and more flexible than those in local newsagents, etc.

 Please see printing and photocopying costs for our current rates.